InteractiveAdvertisingBureau/dynamicContentAdsSchema/Examples.md

 http://jsoneditoronline.org/?id=e25a5d7c5db2824b5462ca3b3d3854ad

 ## Jivox ##
 Link to view the ad campaign with demographic and weather based dynamic ad.
-Chose different opitons for demogrpahic and weaher to see which ad will be served to https://as64.jivox.com/iabdemo/iabAdStnd/

-Link to the JSON schema that describes the dynamic content used to generate the above ad campaign is avialble on the demo page.
+To view the ad, select an opiton from the dropdown menu.
+To view JSON, click on "Generate JSON" corresponding to this variation highlighted.
+Then, select a different variation and see the corresponding JSON objects highlighted. https://as64.jivox.com/iabdemo/iabAdStnd/